Altinn/altinn-studio-docs/content/app/development/logic/validation/_index.en.md

 ## Client-side validation

 This is validation that is run in the browser, before data is sent to server for saving.
-This makes it possible to give quick feedback to the user during the fillout process.
+This makes it possible to give quick feedback to the user during the process of filling out the form.

 Client-side validation is based on the data model of the form, and uses this to determine what is valid input in a field.
 Specifically, the JSON schema version of the data model is used for validation.
 This is automatically generated when uploading an XSD.